Re-imagining the small-business mentor-protege model

 Note how this is very different from the traditional mentor-protégé program.
 In that program, large firms do provide subcontracting opportunities and business skills advice.
 But they also get something very tangible in return, which is credit for these subcontracting dollars against the often-significant subcontracting opportunities they are required to make available when they win a prime contract.
 Skylight is a small company, which doesn’t have a small business subcontracting plan and thus no requirement to hire small-business subs.
 Any subcontracting opportunities they make available from their prime contract dollars come out of their hide.
 Furthermore, in traditional mentor-protégé efforts, the subcontracting opportunities are chosen from the mentor’s existing prime contracts.
 As a very small firm, Skylight doesn’t have many prime contracts to provide subcontracting opportunities, so it will have to locate some itself from its network.

 The second difference is what kind of work the company being sponsored does during its relationship with Skylight.
-Skylight is giving the company overall responsibility as the engagement manager on a contract Skylight has with the state of Connecticut.
+Skylight is giving the company significant roles on their contracts, such as the project manager.
 This means the sponsored firm is doing the actual work on a prime contract Skylight won and getting most of the revenues from that work.
 The sponsored company pays Skylight only its G&A, and Skylight gets some revenue from the discounted subcontractor rate that Skylight pays them.
 These are not dreg subcontracting bones the large business throws the small business’ way.

 The innovation in Skylight’s approach doesn’t stop there.
 Skylight will be looking for opportunities to a sponsored company to bid itself for work as a prime rather than a sub and be awarded prime work on its own.
 Additionally, Cairns said, "the leadership of the company will serve as Executive(s) in Residence at Skylight.
 Basically what this means is that they’ll be deeply embedded in the company, including Board, Leadership, and company-wide meetings.
 They’ll have unfettered access to everything about Skylight -- Employee Policy Handbook, Accounting Standards, etc." (This knowledge sharing is also part of the operating model of the Digital Services Coalition, the professional association for non-traditional contractors where Skylight is a member.)